nflux/Shiva/README.md

 # Quick Start

 Now with Shiva installed you are ready to see what Shiva can do.
-Let’s use an algorithm already implemented in Shiva and deploy inside of OpenAI gym environment.
+Let’s use an algorithm already implemented in Shiva and deploy it inside of an OpenAI gym environment.
 Simply run the following commands:
 ```
 cd Control-Tasks/shiva
 python -W ignore shiva -config DQN.ini -name testRun